Mineral County, West Virginia: Larenim Park

 Owned by Mineral County, the park size is 365 acre.
 Includes two pavilions with 10 tables, an amphitheater with seating capacity of 600.
 One Little League field and one softball field.
 Fishing Areas; two flood control dams stocked by WVDNR, 5 and 2.5 acre.
 All 365 acre are open to public hunting by permit.
 Approximately 5 miles of trails.
 An arboretum is under construction at Larenim to include a Shale Barrens Conservancy.
 Larenim Park is also home to the local theater group, McNeill's Rangers.

 Barnum Whitewater Area

 Owned by Mineral County with size of approximately 40 acre.
 Includes 4 mi of rail/trail.
 This area has approximately 1 mi of river frontage on the North Branch of the Potomac River below Jennings Randolph Lake, along the old Western Maryland Railway right-of-way.
 It is one of the best trout streams in West Virginia and also provides 7 mi of whitewater rafting and canoeing for the entire family to enjoy.
 Public hunting permitted on surrounding state lands.

 MINCO Park

-Owned by the Mineral County Board of Education, MINCO Park's size is 13.5 acre.
+Owned by Mineral County Schools, MINCO Park's size is 13.5 acre.
 Its facilities include two pavilions with 50 picnic tables, nine cabins, a dining field, a chapel, meeting room, and bath/shower facilities.